leonid-tkach/order-book-plots/README.md

 ![](./analysis/2007-10-08_012.jpg)|![](./analysis/2007-10-08_022.jpg)
 ![](./analysis/2007-10-08_013.jpg)|![](./analysis/2007-10-08_023.jpg)

-## Some statistical characteristics os the plots
+## Some statistical characteristics of the plots

 If we split ob-plots on ten groups by volume of *an ob-plot*, group volume shows that the smallest ob-plots give collectively  most of the trade day volume, not the biggest ones in the pictures above.